BarbaraPruz/ike/README.md

     johnny@domain.com  password: test
     daisy@domain.com password: test
     lilyy@domain.com password: test  --- Admin
-or use GitHub to login or Sign Up to create a different id.
+or use Google to login or Sign Up to create a different id.

 Contributing
 ------------